 Looking for choux pastry recipes?
-Try our choux ideas including profiteroles recipes (chocolate profiteroles, salted caramel profiteroles and more), easy eclairs (chocolate eclair ideas and summery strawberry eclairs) and cream puff recipes.
+Try our choux ideas including profiteroles recipes (chocolate, salted caramel and more), easy eclairs (chocolate eclair ideas and summery strawberry ones) and cream puff recipes.
 Plus, we’ve included a video to teach you how to make a piping bag to make sure you fill your choux buns without the hassle.

 Profiteroles are easier to make than they look.
 Especially using this simple recipe.
 Salted caramel adds a touch of luxury to the choux buns for a dinner-party dessert.
 Recipe from NAC restaurant in London.
 Try our other caramel recipes for baking here.